luisDVA/luisdva.github.io/_posts/2024-05-14-clean-merged.md

 {% endhighlight %}

-To skip the download we could also recreate the output from the docxtractr stage with this code:
+To skip the download we could also recreate the output from `docx_extract_tbl()` stage with this code:

 {% highlight r %}
 dtable <- data.frame(